 Sculpture professor Lori Miles sent her students home with their toolboxes and small sewing kits.
 Despite these materials, Miles is already on the third full version of the course syllabus that she has re-written over these last two weeks.

-Miles’s course has also shifted so that her students will be researching artists throughout history who, worked in isolation, like the students themselves are now,: “whether that came from physical conditions like imprisonment, quarantine, political status (undocumented people), illness, or from psychological conditions like agoraphobia or severe depression,” Miles said.
+Miles’s course has also shifted so that her students will be researching artists throughout history who, like the students themselves are now, worked in isolation: “whether that came from physical conditions like imprisonment, quarantine, political status (undocumented people), illness, or from psychological conditions like agoraphobia or severe depression,” Miles said.

 Senior Gracie White sees this experience as an “important test” for the senior art majors.
 “Artists have to find a way to continue their practice even when they can’t afford materials [or equipment],” White said.